testiumjs/testium-core/CONTRIBUTING.md

 **Note:** If you're planning on making substantial changes, please [open an issue first to discuss your idea](#reporting-issues).
-Otherwise you might end up investing a lot of work only to discover that it conflicts with plans the maintainers might have.
+Otherwise, you might end up investing a lot of work only to discover that it conflicts with plans the maintainers might have.

 The general steps for creating a pull request are:

 1. Create a branch for your change.
-Always start your branch from the latest `main`.
-We recommend using `git wf start some-feature-name` by using [git workflow][gitwf].
+Always start your branch from the latest default branch.
+   We recommend using `git wf start some-feature-name` by using
+    [git workflow][gitwf].
 Run `npm install` to install the dependencies.
 1. If you're fixing a bug, be sure to write a test *first*.
 That way you can validate that the test actually catches the bug and doesn't pass.